Boumith/Solar-System/README.md

       2.Each planet has its own orbit, and the orbits rotate to simulate the motion of planets.
       3.Planets have unique styles and sizes for easy identification.
       4.Background image provides a celestial backdrop.
+  >> For better view zoom out to 25%.